MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/match-conflation-match-pairs.png "Conflation Match Pairs")

-**Customer Profile Preview** opens.
+The customer profile preview opens.

 > [!div class="mx-imgBorder"]
 > ![](media/match-conflation-match-pairs-download.png "Conflation Match Pairs download")

-Note that:

-- The highlighted column shown in the preceding example reflects for each of your records how certain it is that it was accurately matched (confidence score).
-- The rest of the columns present the data that was taken from the two original entities.
+The highlighted column shown in the preceding example reflects, for each of your records, how certain it is that it was accurately matched (confidence score).
+The remaining columns present the data that was taken from the two original entities.
 Columns to the left of the highlighted column present data that was taken from the first match pair entity, while columns to the right present data taken from the second match pair entity.
+Select **Download** to download the customer profile dataset.

-- You can also view the customer profile entity in the **Entities** page.
+Note that you can also view the customer profile entity on the **Entities** page.
-- Select **Download** to download the customer profile dataset.

 At this point, you can either continue to the **Merge** page or go through any of the optional steps in this section (Steps Four and Five).
 However, we recommend you review some of the match preview results to validate that records were matched according to your expectations.